hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 - **CPU profiling** - The new payload call time decreases from 251.68 ms to 172.04 ms on average, with notable improvements in SLOAD operation times.

+During the faster block processing time, Besu uses more CPU and more disk accesses in parallel (higher IOPS).
+However, when these metrics are averaged on different monitoring tools, the resource usage looks the same as with sequential execution.
 Overall, parallel transaction execution improves Besu performance with almost no resource usage overhead.